-D.4 General Effects of Regulation Changes
+C.4 General Effects of Regulation Changes

 By use of the hat algebra as in Arkolakis et al. (2012), we can easily characterize the changes in the equilibrium values of our endogenous variables, as well as welfare, following any change in the regulatory restrictiveness of countries.
-Though our primary focus is on regulations, our model also allow us to consider the effects of changes in tariffs t{ij} , which allow us to examine the interaction between the two policies.
+Though our primary focus is on regulations, we also consider the effects of changes in tariffs t{ij} , which allow us to examine the interaction between the two policies.
 Hence, the exogenous sources of shock in our model are regulations and tariffs.
 We abstract from endogenous policy responses so that changes in one of the two instruments do not mechanically change the other.
-The hat algebra technique allows us to consider these changes given a parsimonious set of parameters and a general equilibrium object and we are going to use it in the quantification exercise of section 4.
+The hat algebra technique allows us to consider these changes given a parsimonious set of parameters and we are going to use it in the quantification exercise of Section 4.

-Any change in the level of domestic regulation g{jj} is reflected to changes in the restrictiveness faced by firms from i when exporting to j (g{ij}), as described in (21).
+Any change in the level of domestic regulation g{jj} is reflected to changes in the restrictiveness faced by firms from i when exporting to j (g{ij}), as described in (22).
 Given exogenous changes in g{ij} for i, j = 1, ..., I, and exogenous changes in t{ij} i, j = 1, ..., I, for the initial levels of w_i , λ{ij} , g{ij} , and t{ij} we can characterize the changes in trade shares, wages, and mass of entrants.